librenms/librenms/doc/Support/FAQ.md

 You should now see a linear prediction line on the graph.
 ## <a name='move-db-to-another-server'>How do I move only the DB to another server?</a>

 There is already a reference how to move your whole LNMS installation to another server.
-But the following steps will help you to split up an "All-in-one" installation to one LibreNMS installation with a seperate database install.
+But the following steps will help you to split up an "All-in-one" installation to one LibreNMS installation with a separate database install.
 *Note: This section assumes you have a MySQL/MariaDB instance

 - Stop the apache and mysql service in you LibreNMS installation.